 International Riders Fund are amounts retained for future use for riders.
 The funds are received from prize money received by riders at certain status shows, as well as any income specifically approved by the council to be designated as such.
 The funds are used for contributions towards expenses for venues to have world class shows and for competitors who represent South Africa in international competitions.
-International Riders Fund income is reflected in the statement of comprehensive income and transferred to specific reserves.
-The related expense is recorded directly to reserves and the surplus/deficit for the year is shown as a separate line item on the Statement of Changes in Equity.
+International Riders Fund income and related expenses are reflected in the statement of comprehensive income and transferred to specific reserves.